mbhagwan/mbhagwan.github.io/certified_docs/data_analysis_essentials_using_excel.md

 <h3>Overview:</h3>
 <ul>
- <li>Master Excel pivots & learn data analysis with advanced Excel case studies.</li>
+ <li>Learn to apply the important concepts and techniques of data analysis using Excel</li>
 </ul>

 <h4>Course Syllabus:</h4>